Be careful Before to Invest in Stock: MGM Resorts International (MGM)

 MGM Resorts International (MGM) STOCK PRICE MOVEMENT:

-VOLATILITY FACTOR: The stock remained 2.94% volatile in recent week and indicated 2.79% volatility in last month.
+VOLATILITY FACTOR: The stock showed 1.98% volatility in recent week and indicated 2.51% volatility in last month.
 The Company’s beta coefficient sits at 1.46.
 Beta factor measures the amount of market risk associated with market trade.
 Higher the beta discloses more riskiness and lower the beta lower the risk.
-ATR value of 0.93 measure stock volatility.
+ATR value of 1 measure stock volatility.
 The Average True Range is an exponential moving average (14-days) of the True Ranges.

+MGM Resorts International (MGM) received negative focus in Monday trading session.
+The stock has performed -5.38% and it registered share value at $29.7 in recent trade transaction.
+At present, the stock price sited at -14.25% from the 52 week high and situated at 25.42% from 52 week low.
+11618030 shares traded on hands while it’s an average volume stands with 5.14M shares.
+It has dividend yield of 2.02% and Payout Ratio is 148.20%.

 PROFITABILITY RATIOS: The company’s net profit margin is 1.40%.
 It measures how much out of every dollar of sales a company actually keeps in earnings.
 Gross Margin is observed at 40.90% and Operating Margin is seen at 11.90%.
 Return on Assets (ROA) an indicator of how profitable a company is relative to its total assets, is 0.60%.
 Return on Equity (ROE) is 2.80% and Return on Investment (ROI) is 6.60%.